psathyrella/partis/docs/output-formats.md

 |----------------|----------------------------------------------------------------------------
 |  version-info  |  output file format version
 |  germline-info |  germline sequence, names, and conserved codon positions
-|  events        |  list of annotations for each rearrangement event (i.e. group of clonally-related sequences)
+|  events        |  list of annotations for each rearrangement event (i.e. group of clonally-related sequences).
+Can have multiple annotations for an event, and can have annotations for events not in the best partition, i.e. do not "guess" the partition based on the events here.
-|  partitions    |  list of partitions, including the most likely partition (only set if running the partition action)
+|  partitions    |  list of partitions and their associated log probabilities.
+The most likely partition has the highest logprob.

 #### extracting simplified files